• Skip to primary navigation

 Preheat the oven to 350 degrees F and grease the inside of a 9x5 bread loaf pan.

-In a mixing bowl, whisk together the flour, baking soda, baking powder, salt, and spices until mixed.
+Add your flour, baking soda, baking powder, salt, and spices to a large mixing bowl.

 Add in the pumpkin puree and mashed bananas.